 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report of the current period.
 These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-1. Valuation of inventory
+1. Inventories

+Area of focus